bradleykneale/bradleykneale.github.io/post8.md

 ![IMG_3758.jpg](IMG_3758.jpg "IMG_3758.jpg")
 ![IMG_3687.jpg](IMG_3687.jpg "IMG_3687.jpg")

 Bradley also had his first pool party.
 Our friends came over to meet the little guy for the first time and Bradley was ever so spoilt with cards and gifts.
-Bradley did ever so well with all the noise and people and slept through a lot of it.
+Bradley did well with all the noise and slept through a lot of it.
 Paige did really well in the pool with the other kids and swam two laps alone (with arm bands).
 ![Photo1.jpg](Photo1.jpg "Photo1.jpg")

 The family no longer have a cold so Bradley finally got his first proper cuddle from Bob.